 What is a CT Scan (Computed Tomography)?

 A CT scan (Computed Tomography) uses a series of X-rays to create image “slices” of the body.
-This type of study is also called a CAT scan (Computer Axial Tomography).
+This type of study is also called a CAT scan (Computerized Axial Tomography).
 CT scans of organs, bone, soft tissue and blood vessels provide greater internal image clarity than conventional x-ray exams.

 A CT diagnostic scan has the patient lying on a table with a doughnut-shaped scanning device at one end.
 This device contains an X-ray that takes images from different orientations and creates cross-sectional images of the body area surrounded by the device.
 The image slices can then be reformatted into two-dimensional and sometimes three-dimensional images that are “read” by an HDI Radiologic Physician and your doctor.

 - Skull fractures and enlarged brain cavities

 - Malformations of the skull

 - Diseases and strokes